jingaxing/cssi-prework-python-conditional-cssi-prework-2016/README.md

 ```
 touch conditionals.py
 open conditionals.py -a "Atom"
+# write your code in conditionals.py and then run it with the python command below.
 python conditionals.py
 ```

 Alternatively, you can still use the Python console, but for multiline commands, you will need to use tab to indent where appropriate and press enter twice!
 In the example below you'd type the if statement and press `Enter`.
 Next, press `tab` to type the code block (in this case the `print` statement).
 After typing the code block, hit enter.
 Finally, you'll need to hit enter again after the second set of ellipses.
-All of this is to say that writing your python code in a text editor is a lot simpler!
+All of this is to say that writing your *python code in a text editor is a lot simpler!*

 ```
 >>> number_of_lines = 2